moirai2/moirai2/README.md

 DELETE G->H->I
 ```

-  * Using the notation above, moirai2 will extract these lines from STDOUT and insert, update, or delete triples from the database.
+  * Using the notation above, moirai2 will extract these lines from STDOUT and insert, update, or delete SPOs from a DAG database.
   * Example of insert/update/delete:
 ```
 #!/bin/sh